ibbles/LearningUnreal/Niagara Fluids.md

 	- Not sure what happens with cells that are shifted in.
 Set to zero?
 	- This will kill fluid in regions of space that is first shifted out of the grid and then shifted back in.
 That data is lost.

+Emitter Summary > Selection panel > Attributes has the following parameters:
+- Density: Allocate and update an Attribute Grid for density.
+- Temperature: Allocate and update an Attribute Grid for temperature.
+	- Enabling this, and writing a temperature close to 1.0, causes the simulation to look like fire.
+The temperature to write may depend on properties set on the renderer module.
+- Interpolation Type: How to sample the grid when rendering.
+	- Linear: Faster, but tends to smooth away details.
+	- Cubic: Slow, but gives more structure / detail to the fluid.
+- Dissipation Rate Density: How fast density disappears from the simulation.
+	- If your grid becomes filled with smoke then increase this value towards 1.0.

+Emitter Summary > Selection panel > Color has the following parameters:
+- Color: Allocate and update an Attribute Grid for color.

+# Writing Attributes

+## Sphere Source

+This is set of properties at Grid Node > Emitter Summary > Selection panel > Sphere Source.

+## Particle Source Reader

+This is a collaboration between the Grid Emitter and a [[Niagara Emitter]].
+The [[Niagara Emitter]] has in its Particle Update stage a Set Fluid Source Attributes [[Niagara Module]].
+The Grid Emitter has Emitter Summary > Selection panel > Particle Source > Read Particle Source enabled and Particle Source > Particle Reader > Particle Read > Emitter Name set to the name (top of the node) of the [[Niagara Emitter]] that the Set Fluid Source Attributes [[Niagara Module]] was added to.

+Enabling Emitter Summary > Particle Source > **Deterministic Source** causes a deterministic, but slower, write implementation to be used when writing data from the [[Niagara Emitter]] to the grid.
+All possible results from the non-deterministic write implementation are valid so this setting can usually be turned off.

+Enabling Emitter Summary > Particle Source > **Use Streaking** enables continuous sourcing.
+This means that the entire trajectory a particle traveled between two ticks is written, as opposed to only where the particle is at each tick.
+Similar in concept to continuous collision detection.
+Not sure if this looks at current and prior positions, or does reverse integration based on current velocity.
+While this prevents gaps you may still get a non-smooth appearance since the each write is a sphere (Can it be other shapes?) and a row of spheres creates a wave effect.

+Enabling Emitter Summary > Particle Source > **Use Radius Falloff** causes the "brush" that writes values to the grid at the particle positions to be smoothed, i.e. the full value is only written at the center of the particle and decreases towards its surface.

+Enabling Emitter Summary > Particle Source > **Read Divergence** causes the particle to act as a density repellent.
+The higher Divergence set in Set Fluid Source Attributes the more aggressive the particle will push the fluid away.
+Set a negative value to make the particle act as an attractor instead.
+In the demo in  [_Niagara Fluids_ @ dev.epicgames.com/community](https://dev.epicgames.com/community/learning/paths/mZ/unreal-engine-niagara-fluids) the particles with negative Divergence caused fluid to disappear.
+Not sure what is causing that or how to prevent it.
+Grid Emitter > Emitter Summary > Selection panel > Simulation > Dissipation Rate?

 # Rendering

+It is common to render the Density Attribute when rendering dust or smoke.

 Fluid self-shadowing is not enabled by default.
 This makes lighting on the fluid flat and featureless.